Modern California hospital exterior with seismically rated structural columns

 • Includes Cummins Power Generation Genset Equipment (OSP-0028-10)

-• Shake table testing performed in partnership with Garwood Laboratories
+• Shake table testing performed in partnership with National academic and industrial Laboratories

 • PE/SE stamped report of testing results analysis